kerezsiz42/scanner-operator2/README.md

 exec zsh # Reinitializing our shell in order to make this change effectful
 ```

-After that we can initialize a new project with a domain name of our choice and a github repository URL which will be the name of our Go moudle that we will be working on.
+After that we can initialize a new project with a domain name of our choice and a github repository URL which will be the name of our Go module that we will be working on.

 ```sh
 kubebuilder init --domain zoltankerezsi.xyz --repo github.com/kerezsiz42/scanner-operator2